XavierMarchena/automated_qa/README.md

 # automated_qa
-Test suites developer with selenium and unnitest
+Test suites developed with selenium and unnitest